How to Sell a House By Owner in Delaware

 Share your home across key social media platforms, and ask your friends to share, too.
 Many Delaware home shoppers are likely to look at the MLS, Zillow, Facebook, and Instagram, so you want to post on these sites and others that can add to your overall buyer fishing net.

-It can also be helpful to follow real estate agent accounts to see their social media strategies to get additional ideas about what works and doesn’t work in your Delaware market.
+It can also be helpful to follow real estate agent accounts to see their social media strategies and gather additional ideas about what works and doesn’t work in your Delaware market.

 Hold an open house